 This one might seem like an obvious one but if you’re making small changes to brand strategy — striving to be a more inclusive brand for example — you must make sure that this is clearly visible to consumers in your brand identity.

-The most common types of brand refreshes are visual updates to logos, often alongside changes to a brand’s website or app — but these don’t have to be purely technical or cosmetic in nature.
+The most common types of brand refreshes are updates to visual elements like logos or color palettes, often alongside changes to a brand’s website or app — but these don’t have to be purely technical or cosmetic in nature.
 Think about how your brand’s aesthetic or the functionality of your website could reflect your new brand strategy and build your revamped identity from that.

 4. It must reactivate your brand